MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-desktop.md

 ## Step 4: Register COM activator

-For both MSIX/sparse package and classic Win32 apps, you must register your notification activator type, so that you can handle toast activations.
+For both MSIX/sparse package and classic desktop apps, you must register your notification activator type, so that you can handle toast activations.

 In your app's startup code, call the following **RegisterActivator** method, passing in your implementation of the **NotificationActivator** class you created in step #2.
 This must be called in order for you to receive any toast activations.